aiidateam/aiida-website/docs/news/posts/2024-10-04-data-access.md

 as it allows for autocompletion.

-Any feedback on the new QueryBuilder syntax is welcome!
+Any feedback on the new QueryBuilder syntax welcome!

 ***